Governor (India): Legal immunity

 Under Article 361 of the constitution, governor cannot be summoned for questioning except on their voluntary willingness to testify in the court in support of their controversial deeds though the unconstitutional decisions taken by the governor would be declared invalid by the courts.
 The case would be decided by the courts based on the facts furnished by the union government for the governor's role.

-As clarified by the Supreme Court in the case 'Rameshwar Prasad & Ors vs. Union of India & ANR, though governor cannot be prosecuted and imprisoned during their tenure, the governor can be prosecuted after stepping down from the post for the guilt committed during their term of governorship as declared earlier by the courts.
+As clarified by the Supreme Court in the case Rameshwar Prasad & Ors vs. Union of India & ANR, though governor cannot be prosecuted and imprisoned during their tenure, the governor can be prosecuted after stepping down from the post for the guilt committed during their term of governorship as declared earlier by the courts.

 Analysis of role in Government

 While the President of India is "elected", the governor is "selected" by the incumbent central government.
 That is why there have been many instances when governors appointed by a previous government are removed by an incoming government.
 The reasons are more political.

 The supreme court has ruled that governors should be given security of term, but this is generally not adhered to.

 Political observers have described governorship as "plush old age homes" wherein the governor does not stay impartial and act against popular state leaders.
 In 1984, Congressman Thakur Ram Lal dismissed the N. T. Rama Rao government and allowed N. Bhaskara Rao as chief minister of Andhra Pradesh for 31 days.

 In January 2014, the Central Bureau of Investigation (CBI) approached the Union Law Ministry under the UPA Government to record statements of West Bengal governor M. K. Narayanan and Goa Governor Bharat Vir Wanchoo.
 Their statements were considered vital as Narayanan was National Security Adviser and Wanchoo was Chief of Special Protection Group (SPG) at the time of signing of contract with AgustaWestland.
 Their views were also considered before Indian Government signed the contract with Agusta Westland.
 However, Union Law ministry stonewalled CBI probe by rejecting CBI's request to examine them claiming they had 'immunity'.

-UPA was defeated in the 2014 general election and with the incoming NDA Government's permission, West Bengal governor M. K. Narayanan became the first ever governor to be questioned by police in a criminal case.
+UPA was defeated in the 2014 general election and with the incoming NDA Government's permission, then West Bengal governor M. K. Narayanan became the first ever governor to be questioned by police in a criminal case.
 The CBI questioned M. K. Narayanan as a "witness" in ₹ 3600-crore 2013 Indian helicopter bribery scandal.
-The CBI said Goa governor Bharat Vir Wanchoo would be questioned in the same case.
-Arunachal Pradesh governor who is also appointed by the ruling party at the center, has been sacked by the president after the Supreme Court has quashed his unconstitutional acts.
+The CBI said then Goa governor Bharat Vir Wanchoo would be questioned in the same case. then Arunachal Pradesh governor, Jyoti P Rajkhowa who is also appointed by the ruling party at the center, has been sacked by the president after the Supreme Court has quashed his unconstitutional acts.

-Lt Governor of Delhi Najeeb Jung resigned taking moral responsibility for his unconstitutional role when Supreme Court observed that the elected local government is not an unconstitutional institution without any powers.